8 Essential Vitamins For Glowing Skin

 What vitamins lighten skin?

-Vitamins that can help lighten the skin include Vitamin C, Vitamin B3 (Niacinamide), and Vitamin E. These vitamins work by reducing pigmentation, protecting against UV damage, and promoting an even skin tone.
+Vitamins C, B3, and E can help lighten the skin.
+These vitamins reduce pigmentation, protect against UV damage, and promote an even skin tone.

 Does B12 make your skin glow?